- Women with Diabetes can develop a great looking body, they just need to think differently, and require unique information and support.

 This article focuses on the nutritional aspect of developing a great looking body.
 If you want to learn more about the training, make sure you read this article after.

-The diabetic body is governed by a different set of rules and requires a much more tactful approach to diet than what the mainstream fitness media or your local gym hero would advise.
+The diabetic body is governed by a different set of rules and requires a much more tactful approach to diet than would be advised by the mainstream fitness media or your local gym hero.

 - Increased levels of muscle protein breakdown.